 6.1 Physical and chemical hazards

 Crotonic acid is a combustible and reactive compound.
-Above 88°C, it can form explosive mixtures with air, posing a fire hazard in the presence of ignition sources.
-When handling it, it is recommended to keep containers tightly closed and to work in well-ventilated areas.
+Above 88°C, it can form explosive mixtures with air, thus presenting a fire hazard in the presence of ignition sources.
+When handling it, it is recommended to keep containers tightly closed and to work in well-ventilated environments.

 Acute exposure to crotonic acid can cause symptoms such as eye, skin, and respiratory irritation.
-Prolonged ingestion or inhalation can lead to more serious effects, such as eye damage or respiratory problems.
-Therefore, it is essential to take precautions when handling this compound in a laboratory or industrial setting.
+Ingestion or prolonged inhalation can lead to more serious effects, such as eye damage or respiratory problems.
+Therefore, it is essential to take precautions when handling this compound in laboratory or industrial settings.

 7. Laboratory analysis and control: a practical example